Man (band): Pye years

-Man was initially signed to Pye Records, for which it recorded its first two albums with John Schroeder producing Revelation (January 1969) noted for the simulated orgasm on "Erotica", which received a UK ban, and 2 Ozs of Plastic with a Hole in the Middle (September 1969).
+Man were initially signed to Pye Records, for which they recorded their first two albums with John Schroeder producing: Revelation (January 1969), noted for the simulated orgasm on "Erotica", which received a UK ban, and 2 Ozs of Plastic with a Hole in the Middle (September 1969).
 While mixing the second album, Leonard left and was replaced by Martin Ace from Leonard's previous band, Dream.
-At this time, Man was recording three demo sessions a week for Leeds Music, including "Down the Dustpipe" which was taught to Status Quo.
+At this time, Man were recording three demo sessions a week for Leeds Music, including "Down the Dustpipe", which was taught to Status Quo.

 Man then toured Europe, predominantly Germany, supporting Chicago, but on the band's return, they were stopped as suspected terrorists, then jailed for drugs offences in Belgium.
 Leonard then rejoined, but Ace stayed on as a multi-instrumentalist.
 Shortly after, the bass guitarist Ray Williams and the drummer Jeff Jones were fired, with Terry Williams joining on drums and Ace moving to bass guitar.
 Leonard, Ace and Terry Williams having been together in Dream, this was seen by some as a take-over.

 A bootleg of the first gig by this line-up, in October 1970 in Hamburg, was issued as To Live for to Die (recorded 1970, CD issued as The Honest One in 1992 and 1997) and was later re-bootlegged by the band.
 Despite good reviews in Britain, Two Ounces of Plastic ... was more popular in Germany, so the band spent a year in Germany, where, having to play 4–5 hours a night, most numbers became extended jams.